2. Material Accounting Policies

 Interest from customers - Interest from customer is recognised on time proportion basis taking into the account the amount outstanding and the rate applicable as per agreed terms.

-Incentives on exports and other Government Grants related to operations are recognised in books after due consideration of certainty of utilization/receipt of such incentives.
-For Government grant refer note 4.15.
+Incentives on exports and other Government grants related to operations are recognised in books after due consideration of certainity of utilisation/receipt of such incentives.
+For Government grants, refer note 4.15.

 Interest income is recognised on a time proportion basis taking into account the amount outstanding and the rate applicable.
 Dividend